Johnnie Marshall: Life and career

 In 2009, Marshall worked alongside Sam Lay.

-The Johnnie Marshall Blues Band performed on July 4, 2015, at the Bradfordville Blues Club, Tallahassee, Florida, and are scheduled to appear there again on New Year's Eve in 2017.
+The Johnnie Marshall Blues Band performed on July 4, 2015, at the Bradfordville Blues Club, Tallahassee, Florida, and were scheduled to appear there again on New Year's Eve in 2017.
 The Johnnie Marshall Blues Band also appeared in September 2016, at the inaugural Florida Jazz & Blues Festival in Cascades Park (Tallahassee).

 Family life

 Marshall is married and has three children.

 Confusion

 He is not to be confused with the similarly named contemporary R&B singer, who released the album, When the Smoke Clears (2010).